Jakub Drynkowski

 Here's a statistic that should worry you: according to industry research, roughly 60% of outsourced software projects fail due to poor cultural compatibility and communication, not technical shortcomings.
 Timezone overlap (at least 2–3 hours of business-day overlap), communication style, and shared expectations about transparency all predict success far more strongly than technical certifications.

-The Trends Reshaping Travel Software in 2026
+What Trends Are Reshaping Travel Software in 2026?

 If you're evaluating development partners right now, you should know what the next 12–18 months look like in travel tech.
 These trends directly affect what capabilities your partner needs.

 Agentic AI is arriving faster than most travel companies are ready for.
 McKinsey identifies autonomous AI agents – systems that search, book, and manage travel without human oversight – as potentially the most disruptive force in travel technology.
 Anthropic's Model Context Protocol (MCP), introduced in late 2024, is becoming a leading standard for AI agents to interface with external systems.
 Major travel platforms are beginning to explore MCP integration to enable agentic capabilities.
 But consumer readiness still lags behind infrastructure development, creating a gap between what's technically possible and what travelers are comfortable with – a gap your platform needs to navigate carefully.
+At TeaCode, we've already built AI pipelines for travel platforms — our Plannin project transforms influencer content into bookable trips using ML models — and we're actively exploring MCP integration for our travel clients' booking systems.

 AI investment has exploded.
 AI startups captured roughly 45% of all global VC funding in H1 2025, reshaping every industry, including travel.
 Amadeus research shows 42% of travelers already use AI tools for trip planning.
 Meanwhile, overall travel startup funding hit multi-year lows – just $3.5B through Q3 2025 – meaning the companies that do secure capital are overwhelmingly AI-native.
 Any development partner without demonstrable AI/ML capabilities (recommendation engines, dynamic pricing, NLP-powered search) is increasingly behind the curve.

 Mobile dominates everything.
 According to Business Research Insights, over 75% of travelers use smartphones for booking and the mobile travel app segment is projected to grow from $14B to almost $64B by 2035.
 Your partner must deliver mobile-first experiences, not mobile-adapted afterthoughts.
+Every travel platform we've built at TeaCode — from Plannin to Trava — ships mobile-first by default, using React Native for cross-platform performance.

 Cybersecurity is the top IT priority.
 Following major breaches at Marriott and MGM, the hospitality industry faces alarming statistics: 31% of hospitality organizations have experienced data breaches, with 89% of those suffering repeated attacks within a single year (OysterLink).
 PCI DSS compliance and robust data handling are table stakes.